 David R. Duncan.
-Mr. Duncan has been President and Chief Executive Officer of Silver Oak Cellars since 2002.
-He is also a Managing Partner of Twomey Cellars and the Proprietor of Ovid Winery.
-He also is President of Denver-based Duncan Oil, Inc. where he has served since 1988.
+Mr. Duncan has been Chairman and Chief Executive Officer of Silver Oak and Twomey since 2002.
+Mr. Duncan is actively involved in community and civic organizations and has served as Chairman of the board of the St. Helena Hospital Foundation and Co-Chair of the capital campaign for the Saint Helena Montessori School.
+Mr. Duncan has also served as Chair of the Napa Valley Vintners and co-chair of Auction Napa Valley.
 Mr. Duncan is the former Chapter Chairman and member of the Northern California Chapter of the Young Presidents Organization.
-Mr. Duncan is also involved in the community serving as Chairman of the board of the St. Helena Hospital Foundation, Co-Chair of the capital campaign for the Saint Helena Montessori School and has been on the board the Napa Valley Vintners, serving as Chairman in 2014.
 Mr. Duncan earned a Bachelor of Arts from the University of Notre Dame and a Master of Business Administration from the University of Denver.
 Mr. Duncan's qualifications for service on our board of directors include his experience as an entrepreneur, business leader, board member and manager in private equity and growth company investments.
 He also has extensive experience and knowledge of the operation of family businesses.

 Thomas A. Gart.
 Mr. Gart is President of The Gart Companies, which is a private equity investment company focusing on real estate and specialty retail that he co-founded in 1993.
 Mr. Gart's career started with Gart Brothers Sporting Goods Company, a three generation family owned and operated business founded in 1927 by Mr. Gart's grandfather, where Mr. Gart was President and Chief Operating Officer from 1985 until the company's sale in 1992.
-Mr. Gart currently serves on the board of National Jewish Hospital and is an emeritus board member of the Colorado Chapter of The Nature Conservancy.
+Mr. Gart currently serves on the board of National Jewish Hospital, Beth Nehamah Hospice, Colorado Succeeds and Shalom Park.
+He is also an emeritus board member of the Colorado Chapter of The Nature Conservancy.
 Mr. Gart is a member of the World Presidents Organization (WPO), holds a Bachelor of Arts with honors from Stanford University and a Master of Business Administration from Harvard University Graduate School of Business.
 Mr. Gart brings a sophisticated financial background with leadership experience in family businesses and private equity investing across a broad range of industries.
 He also has a deep background in real estate and specialty retail.